abhijit-kalita/ml-azure/optimize-pipeline-pr1/README.md

 Finally a Hyperdrive pipeline object is created with above ScriptRunConfig object, metric to optimise/maximize, policy, number of runs

+## AutoML run
 For the automl run, a pipeline config is created of classification task type, primary metric as accuracy , the input training data and targetted column for prediction .
 Also explanation mode is turned on.
 And at the end of the run we a list of models with the best models also having an explanation attached.
+The best model generated based on the AutoML run was a Voting Ensemble model with .91781 accuracy.
+The features which has most significat impact on the best model accuracy were duration, nr employed, cons.conf.idx and emp.var.rate.
+Some other metrics for the model were AUC_weighted=.94874, AUC_macro=.94874,  AUC_micro=.98113, f1_score_macro=.778, balanced_accuracy=0.76,
+weighted_accuracy=.957

 ## Pipeline comparison